c-frame/physx/README.md

 ## System `physx`

-Implements the a physics system using an emscripten compiled PhysX engine.
+Implements a physics system using an emscripten compiled PhysX engine.

 If `autoLoad` is `true`, or when you call `startPhysX()`, the `physx` system will automatically load and initialize the physics system with reasonable defaults and a ground plane.
 All you have to do is add [`physx-body`](#component-physx-body) to the bodies that you want to be part of the simulation.
 The system will take try to take care of things like collision meshes, position updates, etc automatically.
 The simplest physics scene looks something like: